three11/react-template-ts/README.md

     -   Minification of the bundled file
     -   Source maps

-3. Webpack aliases: Checkout the aliases property in the `webpack.config.ts` file.
+3. Aliases: Checkout the aliases property in the `vite.config.ts` and `tsconfig.json` files.
 4. SCSS usage.
 5. Lint your files: ESLint (with TypeScript ESLint installed and configured) and Stylelint included
-6. Tests using Jest and Enzyme.
+6. Tests using Jest and React testing library.
 The Test environment has been configured so you don't have to
-7. Offline first - using Offline Plugin to cache important files and assets
-8. PWA ready - Install as a native app on Android and iOS
+7. PWA ready - Install as a native app on Android and iOS
-9. Code splitting and lazy loading
+8. Code splitting and lazy loading
-10. i18n included:
+9.  i18n included:
     1.  add your locales in `/src/i18n/locales`
     2.  add your po files which are based on the `translations.pot` file located in `/src/assets/locale`
     3.  run `yarn locale` to generate `${locale}.json` file from your `${locale}.po` file.
     4.  update your UI to reflect the newly added locale
-11. Prerendering - All pages are prerendered based on defined routes.
+10. Prerendering - All pages are prerendered based on defined routes.
 This is included in the build step and needs **no additional configuration**.

 ## Supported Browsers